awfulwoman/vagrant-claude/README.md

 * Yes, this is quite wasteful.
 It spins up an entire VM.
 But see the original post in the resources to see why this might be the least bad idea.
 * If you have an Anthropic subscription this will require you to login the first time you use the VM.
 * This Vagrantfile is quite opinionated as to what gets copied over.
 Thankfully you can just edit it to match your needs.
+Think of this as a starting point.

 ## Alternatives